Mrpi314tech/UC37-hotword/README.md

 Hotword files for UC37software.

 Required packages: os, struct, pyaudio, pvporcupine.
-Run "main.py" at the same time as UC37software to use the hotword.
+Run "main.sh" at the same time as UC37software to use the hotword.